miriamposner/cytoscape_tutorials/get-a-unimodal-network.md

 Time to do what we came to do!
 We'll accomplish that with one line of code:

 ``
 onemode <- project_table(bipartite_list, joining_col = "films")
 ``

 Before we run this line, though, let's talk about what we're doing here.

 When Matt wrote the projectoR package, he [specified a particular function called ](https://github.com/mdlincoln/projectoR/blob/master/R/project_table.R)[**project_table**](https://github.com/mdlincoln/projectoR/blob/master/R/project_table.R).
-As Matt explains, the project_table function takes two **arguments** (that is, it asks for two piecces of information).
+As Matt explains, the project_table function takes two **arguments** (that is, it asks for two pieces of information).
 The first argument is the name of the data frame that contains the two-mode edge list we want to convert.
 The second argument is what Matt calls the **joining column**.
 That is, it's the column that forms the basis of the relationships in the one-mode list you'll create.

 To make that more concrete, my two-mode edge list contains two columns: **films** and **actors**.
 Since I want to make a one-mode edge list that shows how actors are connected to each other, I'll specify that I want to use the other column -- the **films** column -- as the basis of these relationships.